ikhoury/blog.issakhoury.me/_posts/2020-12-28-git-workflow.markdown

 You plan your first feature with your team and decide to start implementing it.
 The feature should be small enough to be completed in a short amount of time (at most a couple of days) and meaningful enough to deliver value on its own.
 In order to iterate quickly and minimize the overhead of coordinating changes across your team, be sure to **only** use _short lived_ feature branches that are regularly (at least daily) updated with the latest changes from master.

 You start working on your new feature branch using `git switch -c feature/first-one`.
 After staging the necceary changes using `git add .` you commit them using `git commit -m "Implement first feature"`.
-As a suggestion, if your feature can be broken down into smaller sub-tasks that incrementally add value and can be developed independently, then you can further break down your branches into `feature/first-one/subtask-1` `feature/first-one/subtask-2` etc...
+As a suggestion, if your feature can be broken down into smaller sub-tasks that can be developed independently, then break down your branches into `feature/first-one/subtask-1` `feature/first-one/subtask-2` etc...

 > **_Branch Name_**: You might already be using an issue tracker such as Jira.
 Then, you can use your Jira ticket number as the branch name.
 The tickets will mirror the feature branches in repository.